 - one containing values for the whole U.S. including Alaska, Hawaii and Puerto Rico (total)

 - one containing values for the contiguous U.S. (CONUS)

 - one containing values for each state (state)

 - and one containing values for each counties (county)

 Column headers are included.
 Note that the column header D2, for example, actually contains the value for D0-D2.

 The Drought Monitor color scheme is as follows:

 |D4 ||115||0||0||0.000||1.000||1.000||0.549||0||100||45||#730000 |

-For ESRI users, please download the Drought Monitor layer file (Drought_Monitor_Lyr.zip).
-The layer file can be applied to any shapefile downloaded from the GIS Data page.
+For ESRI users, please download the Drought Monitor layer file (Drought_Monitor_Lyr.zip) or Drought Monitor change map layer file (Drought_Monitor_Change_Lyr.zip).
+These layer files can be applied to shapefiles and change map shapefiles downloaded from the GIS Data page.
 Open the Properties window and go to the Symbology tab.
-Select Categories>Unique Values.
+Select Categories -> Unique Values.
 Click Import and navigate to the Drought_Monitor.lyr file from the downloaded ZIP.
-Set the Value field to 'DM' and apply.
+Set the Value field to 'DM' for the USDM shapefiles and apply.

 For best contrast and readability, it is recommended to use a black font (#000000) on top of the D0, D1, and D2 colors and a white font (#FFFFFF) on top of the D3 and D4 colors.